University of the Philippines: Centennial celebration

 On January 8, 2008, the University of the Philippines began its centennial celebration.
 The opening ceremony featured a 100-torch relay to light the eternal flame on the Centennial Cauldron at Quezon Hall.
 Torches were carried by, among others, Fernando Javier, 100, of Baguio, the oldest U.P. alumnus (Civil Engineering from University of the Philippines Manila, 1933), Michael Dumlao, a 6th-grader from the University of the Philippines Integrated School in U.P.
 Diliman and U.P.
 President Emerlinda Roman, the first woman president of the university.
 The Centennial Cauldron features three pillars to represent the three core values, and seven flowers representing the seven constituent universities, i.e. U.P.
 Manila, U.P.
 Diliman (together with U.P.
 Pampanga, its extension campus), U.P.
 Los Baños, U.P.
 Baguio, U.P.
 Visayas, U.P.
 Mindanao, and U.P.
 Open University.

 The Bangko Sentral ng Pilipinas (BSP) and U.P. issued commemorative ₱ 100 U.P.
 Centennial notes at the BSP Security Plant Complex in Quezon City.
 The notes appear as four-outs (four uncut pieces) in a folder featuring the signatures of all U.P. presidents including Roman.

 Inspired by the U.P.
 Oblation, the University of the Philippines Alumni Association (UPAA) launched an art exhibit, "100 Nudes/100 Years" featuring the works of nine U.P. alumni national artists.

 U.P.A.A.
 2008 centennial yearbook

-The University of the Philippines Alumni Association announced its launching of a three-volume U.P.A.A.
+The University of the Philippines Alumni Association announced its launch of a three-volume U.P.A.A.
 2008 Centennial Yearbook on June 21, 2008, at the U.P.A.A.
 Grand Alumni-Faculty Homecoming and Reunion at the Araneta Coliseum, Cubao, Quezon City.
 The theme is “U.P.
 Alumni: Excellence, Leadership and Service in the Next 100 Years," with the three cover designs showing the works of National Artists Napoleon Abueva, Abdulmari Asia Imao, and Benedicto Cabrera, respectively.
 Chief Justice Reynato Puno is the Yearbook's most distinguished alumnus awardee (among 46 other awardees).